My comments on my short story “Edmund”

 So where on earth did Edmund come from?

 Given my usual apathy to story, I find it remarkable that the story of Edmund has in fact been inside me for as long as I can remember.
 I don’t feel as if I made it up.
 It doesn’t feel to me like fiction at all.
 It runs deep in my psyche.
-I suspect that Edmund’s story developed in me at a very young age as I struggled alone with the questions of why I am here and why it doesn’t feel right.
+I suspect that Edmund’s story developed in me at a very young age as I wrestled alone with the questions of why I am here and why it doesn’t feel right.
 My sense of not belonging in this world is every bit as acute as Edmund’s.
-When eventually I wrote his story down at the age of 57, the only things I had to make up were the details of what went wrong in his first week at school, and his means of suicide.
+When eventually I wrote his story down at the age of 57, the only significant things I had to make up were the details of what went wrong in his first week at school, and his means of suicide.

 I hasten to add that I am a very pale imitation.
-My rate of cognitive development as a young child may have been reasonably fast, but it was nothing like as fast as Edmund’s.
+My cognitive development as a young child may have been reasonably fast, but it was nothing like as fast as Edmund’s.
 The infant Edmund reaches all his cognitive milestones some months younger than I did.
 I learned a musical instrument from the age of six, not four.
 I guess I might have been seven or eight, not five and a half, before I could have written a letter as fluent as Edmund’s.
 Unlike Edmund I could never end my own life, and for that I have my Christian faith to thank.

 So, what is this knowledge that I am talking about?
 It is knowledge of: